MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     Example to silently install only the PowerShell cmdlets: `AzInfoProtection.exe  PowerShellOnly=true /quiet`

     Additional parameters that are not listed on the help screen:

-    - **ServiceLocation**: Use this parameter if you are installing the client on computers that run Office 2010 and your users are not local administrators on their computers or you do not want them to be prompted.

-        For more information, see [More information about the ServiceLocation installation parameter](#more-information-about-the-servicelocation-installation-parameter) and [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).

     - **DowngradeDotNetRequirement**: Use this parameter to bypass the requirement for Microsoft Framework .NET version 4.6.2.
 [More information](#more-information-about-the-downgradedotnetrequirement-installation-parameter)

     - **AllowTelemetry=0**: Use this parameter to disable the install option **Help improve Azure Information Protection by sending usage statistics to Microsoft**.

+    - **ServiceLocation**: Use this parameter if you are installing the client on computers that run Office 2010 and your users are not local administrators on their computers or you do not want them to be prompted.
+For more information, see [More information about the ServiceLocation installation parameter](#more-information-about-the-servicelocation-installation-parameter).

+        > [!NOTE]
+        > Office 2010 extended support ended on October 13, 2020.
+For more information, see [AIP and legacy Windows and Office versions](known-issues.md#aip-and-legacy-windows-and-office-versions).
+        >

 1. If you are installing interactively, select the option to install a **demo policy** if you cannot connect to Microsoft 365 or Azure Active Directory, but want to see and experience the client side of Azure Information Protection by using a local policy for demonstration purposes.
 When your client connects to an Azure Information Protection service, this demo policy is replaced with your organization's Azure Information Protection policy.